ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 );
 ```

-In this example, we write settings for the object to be generated.
+In this example, we are writing settings for the generated object.
 Specifically, when accessing (get) the properties of this object, the original object (target) and the accessed key name will be output to the console.
-Let's check the behavior in a browser or something.
+Let's check the operation in a browser or something.

 ![proxy_get](https://raw.githubusercontent.com/Ubugeeei/chibivue/main/book/images/proxy_get.png)

-You can see that the set processing is executed when reading the value from the property of the object generated by this Proxy.
+You can see that the set processing set for reading the value from the property of the object generated by this Proxy is being executed.

 Similarly, you can also set it for set.